-Essentially the same as Engineering 25 with addition of special problem work for advanced visual regimeering 25 with addition of special problem. work for advanced students.
-Prerequisites: Mathematics 4A, Physics 10-Primarily for students.
-Primarily for students.
-Prerequisites: Mathematics 4A, Physics students enrolled in the Industrial Physics curriculum-
+Essentially the same as Engineering 25 with addition of special problem work for advanced students.
+Prerequisites : Mathematics 4A, Physics 1C.
+Primarily for students enrolled in the Industrial Physics curriculum.
+Spring (3)

-128 Elements of Heat Power Engineering
+Walling 128 Elements of Heat Power Engineering

 Essentially the same as Engineering 28 with addition of special problem work for advanced students.
-Prerequisites: Mathematics 3B, Physics 1B.
+Prerequisites : Mathematics 3B, Physics 1B.
 Primarily for students enrolled in the Industrial Physics curriculum.
-Fall (3)